-(2) Subregulations (3) and (4) have effect for the purposes of paragraph (a) of the definition of “external serious drug offence” in section 32A(3) of the Act.
+(2) Subregulations (3) and (4) have effect for the purposes of paragraph (a) of the definition of external serious drug offence in section 32A(3) of the Act.

 (3) An offence against a provision of the Commonwealth Criminal Code specified in the Table to this subregulation is prescribed to correspond to a crime under section 6(1) of the Act.